Hoteling Hacks for Facility Managers

 Especially if your colleagues aren’t using the same computer each day, it’s important to have a system that will let them store and share their files easily.
 This could mean using a collaboration program that facilitates file sharing.
 If this isn’t logistically possible when you implement your hoteling program, talk with IT about the best ways for employees to securely save their data.
 Facilities and IT make great allies in general, especially when a company uses facilities software like OfficeSpace.

 When you’re introducing hoteling to staff, explain your reasons for making the switch.
 Perhaps you’ve noticed all the unused real estate is costing the company too much money.
 Or maybe you’ve noticed that workers are separated by their respective departments, and you want to encourage greater collaboration.
 Or, maybe both.
+Your company may even be embracing the hybrid workplace and using hoteling as part of this dynamic solution.
 Whatever the reasons may be, the more clear and more specific you are, the more likely workers will be willing to jump on board.